 The following article was brought in Via Satellite, December 8th 2022.

 With the highly anticipated Release 17 from 3GPP, narrowband IoT (NB-IoT) is now on a fast track to becoming the first technology to bridge the worlds of telecom and satcom.
 But will this limit standard 5G NTN services to be IoT-related only, until we move on to future releases?
-Not likely, since recent development and analysis indicate that NB-IoT will also be capable of supporting other features – such as texting, voice communication and multicast firmware updates.
+Not likely, since recent development and analysis indicate that NB-IoT will also be capable of supporting other features – such as texting, push-to-talk and multicast firmware updates.

 The satellite industry is moving from traditional user cases towards IoT-oriented solutions, and as thousands of new satellites are launched into space, this tendency will gain momentum.